 Customize Columns for Ad Performance Metrics

 Within the default ‘Manage Ads’ view of Ads Manager, you’ll be able to see the performance information and metrics for all of your Ad Accounts.
 You can go here for more info on what each metric means.
-There are tons of metrics you can use to customize your view within ad manager.
+There are tons of metrics you can customize your view with inside ad manager.
 I don’t know about anyone else, but this is the first thing I need access to when taking on brand new ad account.

 If you’d like to view the performance of your Ad Account over a particular date range, click the date-picker in the top right corner of your account.

 Your First Snap Ad Campaign

 Making your first Snap campaign is going to be easier then baking a pie.
 And I love pie.

 - Log in to Ads Manager.